Listen to this article · 6 minutes

 · · ·

 I’d like to tell you that becoming debt free was easy.
 But it was miserable.
 Our only focus during that time was watching a negative balance rise closer and closer to zero.
 And that was what was most difficult: working so hard — long hours in crummy jobs — just to get to zero.
-Most dream of achieving something great; we only dreamed of achieving “nothing,” so that then, we might turn zero to one and our life could truly begin.

 Debt says, keep your attention on that thing behind you.
 It straps you to that point in time, back there, when perhaps you didn’t know as well as you know now.
-For some, that little self shows up to convince them that this new freedom from debt is a great opportunity to return to debt, if only for some very special purchase.
+For some, that little self shows up to convince them that a new freedom from debt is a great opportunity to return to debt, if only for some very special purchase.
 But we were fortunate: the pain of that time taught us that, no, debt wasn’t worth the trouble.

 Three years after making our final debt payment, we’re forever in a blissful loop, regularly recreating the simplicity of those early days with the sushi and Sherlock and silliness.
 We still enjoy cheap nights in with each other.
 Those times remind us that it’s not the cars and houses that we need.
 Rather, it’s a clear understanding of what makes us happy and how we define “enough.”